-You can make changes to the configuration files through the web interface to the phone.
+You can make changes to the phone's configuration through the web interface to the phone.
+These changes are stored in a separate file.
+You can remove these changes at a later time.

 To configure your phone through the web interface: